 - Promote breastfeeding to boost the health of infants and mothers

-- Ensure low-income families have adequate access to childcare
+- Ensure low-income families have good access to childcare

-- Ensure children’s access to food 365 days a year
+- Secure children’s access to food 365 days a year

 - Ensure all residents have physical access to good food